Cashel Palace Sustainability

 A Sustainable Foundation

-Heating and cooling across the property are powered by eight Daikin air-to-water heat pumps, complemented by a Combined Heat & Power (CHP) system that maximises energy use while reducing emissions.
-Regenerative elevators recapture up to 30% of their energy, and intelligent setback controls reduce consumption in unoccupied rooms.
-A Building Management System (BMS) oversees performance in real time, optimising efficiency across the estate.
+Energy efficiency is integrated across the property through carefully selected systems and technology.
+Heating and cooling are supported by eight Daikin air-to-water heat pumps, complemented by a Combined Heat and Power system to improve energy use.
+Regenerative elevators recapture up to 30% of their energy, while intelligent room controls reduce unnecessary consumption when rooms are unoccupied.

-Nature surrounds Cashel Palace in every direction from the rolling pastures of Tipperary to the magnificent Rock of Cashel beyond the garden walls.
-This landscape is more than a backdrop, it is a sanctuary.
-The hotel’s grounds are proudly designated a Conservation Area for the Native Irish Black Bee.
-In partnership with Galtee Honey Farm and the Native Irish Honey Bee Society, eight thriving hives are maintained on the estate, producing approximately 100 kilograms of honey each year for use in the kitchens.
+The grounds are proudly designated as a Conservation Area for the Native Irish Black Bee.
+In partnership with Galtee Honey Farm and the Native Irish Honey Bee Society, eight hives are maintained on the estate, producing approximately 100 kilograms of honey each year for use in the hotel kitchens.

-Food waste is processed on-site by the Harp CX2 aerobic composter, which can handle up to 2,000 litres per week.
-Within 24 hours, the machine transforms discarded food into nutrient-rich compost used to nourish the hotel’s gardens.
-Each guest receives a biodegradable bag of compost when departing a small but significant gesture that brings the sustainability circle full circle.
+Food waste is processed on site using a Harp CX2 aerobic composter, which can handle up to 2,000 litres per week.
+Within 24 hours, the machine transforms food waste into nutrient-rich compost for use in the hotel gardens.

 Plastic reduction is another key focus.
-The hotel uses biodegradable straws, cups, and containers; leather coasters and reusable bottles are featured in guestrooms and dining areas.
-Refillable luxury toiletries have replaced single-use plastic bottles, and elegant design ensures sustainability never comes at the expense of experience.
+The hotel uses biodegradable straws, cups and containers, alongside reusable bottles and carefully selected in-room amenities.
+Refillable luxury toiletries have replaced single-use plastic bottles, helping reduce unnecessary waste while preserving the quality of the guest experience.

-Laundry operations use fully biodegradable, REACH-compliant detergents from Evo Hygiene formulated, blended, and packaged in Ireland.
-An automated dosing system further reduces water and chemical use, promoting both efficiency and safety.
-Meanwhile, the kitchens are transitioning to Zero-Line Natural Force: a plant-based, paraben-free range of detergents that aligns with the hotel’s commitment to health, nature, and purity.
+Laundry operations use fully biodegradable, REACH-compliant detergents from Evo Hygiene, formulated, blended and packaged in Ireland.
+Automated dosing systems help reduce water and chemical use, while the kitchens are transitioning to plant-based, paraben-free cleaning products where suitable.

 Rooted in Locality

-All milk and cream used in the kitchens are sourced from within the county.
-Butter is a blend of 70% from Cavan and 30% organic from Cork.
-Meat and poultry are 85% Irish-sourced, with 50% coming from producers within the local area.
-Cheeses are curated from both artisan producers and regional makers: 50% local, 25% from Tipperary, and the remainder within 100 miles.
+All milk and cream used in the kitchens are sourced from within County Tipperary.
+Meat and poultry are predominantly Irish-sourced, with a strong focus on local producers.
+Cheeses are selected from artisan and regional makers, with many sourced from Tipperary and within 100 miles of the hotel.

 Community, Culture & Continuity